SiliconLabs/wisun-br-linux/HIF.md

 Install a security key for encrypting/decrypting IEEE 802.15.4 frames.

  - `uint8_t key_index`
     Key index to use.
-Only values from 1 to 7 (inclusive) are supported.
+For API >= 2.5.0, only values from 1 to 8 (inclusive) are supported.
+For any older API version, only values from 1 to 7 (inclusive) are supported.
+    In the context of Wi-SUN, key at index 8 is reserved to [Silicon Labs' Direct Connect][dc] feature, if used.

  - `uint8_t key[16]`
     Key in cleartext.
 If all zeroes, the key is un-installed.